-So there’s been a cookie hype and it filled up my phone screen every time I logged onto Instagram.
+There’s been a cookie hype and it filled up my phone screen every time I logged onto my Instagram.
 And it remained that way for the whole year.
-Stories of long queues have put me off from visiting but finally came the chance where I happened to walk past the shop and see barely a queue out there.
-I stepped into Creme London and came out with a couple of cookies to take home.
+Creme London has most definitely taken social media by storm ever since launching its shop in Soho.
+Stories of long queues have put me off from visiting but finally came the chance where I happened to walk past the shop and see only a very short queue out there.
+So I stepped into Creme London and eventually came out with a couple of cookies in hand to take home.
 Are they worth the hype?
 Here is my view on them.

-I’ve picked out three cookies from them, one of each of the Double Chocolate, Miso White Chocolate, and Milk Chocolate Chip Cookie.
-Even though I don’t get the pretty Instagrammable box, these cookies were still very nicely packaged in these pink individual paper bags.
+I’ve picked out three cookies from them, one of each for the Double Chocolate, Miso White Chocolate, and Milk Chocolate Chip Cookie.
+Even though I didn’t get the pretty Instagrammable box, these cookies were still very nicely packaged in pink individual paper bags.

-They come decently huge in size and pretty thick as well.
-I very briefly warmed them up in the oven as I arrived home, eager to recreate that Instagram-look.
+These cookies come decently huge in size and are pretty thick as well.
+I very briefly warmed them up in the oven as I arrived home, eager to recreate that Instagram look of oozing cookie centres.
 The cookies had a cakey texture and held their shape well instead of getting too crumbly as I break them into halves.
-The chocolate chips inside were warmed enough to create that melty and gooey look.
+The chocolate chips inside were warm enough to create that melty and gooey look.
 Aesthetically, these cookies were totally winning it.

 Flavour-wise, the Milk Chocolate Chip one was a safe pick and my favourite out of the three.
 The Miso White Chocolate was one that I was anticipating the most with its unique flavour description.
-However, it didn’t taste much at the beginning and the savoury edge only started to pop out halfway through for some reason.
+However, it didn’t taste much at the beginning and the savoury edge only started to slightly pop out halfway through for some reason.
 Essentially, it’s like a salted chocolate cookie, but with a more cutting-edge savoury touch of flavour.
-It’s kind of unique but, even then, it was as wowing as I would’ve originally expected.
-As for the Double Chocolate Cookie, it was really rich, most suited for dark chocolate lovers in my opinion and also just a tad bit overwhelming at times.
+It’s kind of unique but, even then, it wasn’t as wowing as I would’ve originally expected.
+As for the Double Chocolate Cookie, it was really rich, which would be most suited for dark chocolate lovers but it was also just a tad bit overwhelming at times.

 Nearest station: Tottenham Court Road